ElMarchk0/peters-frontend-ips/README.md

 ## Required Packages

-This app uses Yarn as the package manager and vite as the build tool.
+This app uses Yarn as the package manager and Vite as the build tool.

 Install yarn
 ```
 npm install --global yarn
 ```

-Install vite
+Install Vite
 ```
 npm install vite
 ```